 The aim of the Find Your Way initiative is to help people with dementia use public transport independently.
 The Find Your Way project uses colour coding for district zones.
 The colour makes it easier to perceive the space and find information in a busy complex environment.

-Dementia Singapore set up a working group of local dementia advocates and the major public bus operator, SBS Transit.
+Dementia Singapore set up a working group of local dementia advocates, two members of Dementia Alliance International, and the major bus operator SBS Transit.

 The technical advice focused on designs that are intuitive and easy to understand.
 Emily Ong’s short article has more on the technical group, the Environmental Design Special Interest Group (ED-SiC) that worked on the project.

 The incorporation of a childhood game is part of providing information in multiple formats.
 Large directional arrow markings on the floor also aid people in orientating themselves and finding their way.
 The photographs show how colour and icons are used.

 The title of the short article is, Designing public transit systems for accessibility and inclusion of people with cognitive impairments.
 It’s a quick overview of the project by Emily Ong, Project Lead and Co-Chair of DAI ED-SiG.
 You can find out more from Dementia Singapore website where there are more photos of the project.